NoiseAddicts

 I would strongly recommend against doing it yourself if you can afford to.
 You’re too close to your music, you’ve lost objectivity because you’ve likely listened to it 1,000 times.
 You need fresh ears.
 You need good monitoring. you need good gear.
 If you decide to do it yourself, A/B your music with commercially released records that you think sound really good.
 There have been volumes written on doing your own pre-mastering, so again I won’t go into it here.

-Paying someone else to do it for you will cost between $200us-$500us for an EP.
-Listen to records & cd’s that you think sound good, and find out who mastered them (sometimes it’s written on the cd case or record jacket, sometimes you have to google it.
+Paying someone else to do it for you will cost between $200 – $500 USD for an EP.
+Listen to records and CD’s that you think sound good, and find out who mastered them (sometimes it’s written on the CD case or record jacket, sometimes you have to Google it.
 Make a list of all the mastering studios & contact them all.
 Many will negotiate.
 Make a decision, but hold off getting them to do it for now, because you now need to make an important decision:

 If you want to dramatically reduce your speculative cost, you can send them CD’s.
 Some won’t accept CD’s, but many will.
 Sending out CD’s will definitely reduce your chances of your record getting picked up by a distributor, but you may be able to see if there is any interest without spending too much upfront cash, and then send out test pressings if there is a good response.